I'm sharing my FAVOURITE low carb burger buns recipe, perfect for any one following a gluten free, keto or low carb diet.

 Jump to:

-💕 Why You'll Love This Recipe
+💕 Why You'll Love These Low Carb Burger Buns

 These low carb burger buns are:

 Fresh from the oven they are crisp on the outside, and chewy and soft on the inside.
-I would compare the flavour and texture to be similar to the fluffy inside of a French baguette.

-In fact simply by shaping these slightly differently, they can easily be transformed into low carb hot dog buns!
+In fact, simply by shaping these slightly differently, they can easily be transformed into low carb hot dog buns!

 🍔 Why Make Your Own Low Carb Burger Buns